BereniceMtzT/Semana-4-CoCo-2022/README.md

 ## Setup

-There two way to follow this tutorial:
+There two ways to follow this tutorial:

 - Use [JupyterHub](https://lab.openearthscape.org) where the notebook in this repository can be run
-- Or run the notebook in your computer.
+- Or run the notebook in your computer through Anaconda and/or Jupyter Lab.

-### Run it in your computer
+### Run it in your Anaconda Navigator Enviroment and/or Jupyter Lab
 The code is developed and tested using Python 3.x.
 You can use this notebook through the creation of an Anaconda enviroment.

 <h4>Anaconda enviroment installation</h4>